cinderblock/factorio-blueprint-converter/README.md

 It automatically finds the default blueprint data file and extracts it.

 For now, it just prints some stuff to terminal.
-Eventually, it will write the JSON data to a file tree.
+Eventually, it will write the JSON data to a file tree where changes can be tracked in a version control system.